deepmodeling/tutorials/source/Tutorials/DP-GEN/learnDoc/DP-GEN_handson.md

 The system related keys specify the basic information about the system. "type_map" gives the atom types, i.e. "H" and "C". "mass_map" gives the standard atom weights, i.e. "1" and "12".

-The data related keys specify the init data for traning initial DP models and structures used for model_devi calculations. "init_data_prefix" and "init_data_sys" specify the location of the init data. "sys_configs_prefix" and "sys_configs" specify the location of the structures.
+The data related keys specify the init data for training initial DP models and structures used for model_devi calculations. "init_data_prefix" and "init_data_sys" specify the location of the init data. "sys_configs_prefix" and "sys_configs" specify the location of the structures.
 Here, the init data is provided at "...... /init/CH4.POSCAR.01x01x01/02.md/sys-0004-0001/deepmd".
-These structures are divided into two groups and provided at "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale-
+These structures are divided into two groups and provided at "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale-1.000/00000*/POSCAR" and "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale-1.000/00001*/POSCAR".
-1.000/00000*/POSCAR" and "....../init/CH4.POSCAR.01x01x01/01.scale_pert/sys-0004-0001/scale-
-1.000/00001*/POSCAR".

  **Training**